prateekjha99/chat-app/README.md

 Setup :
  To run app
  ```
+ 1. Open two terminals - one for client, one for server
+ 2. In both terminals, run
- 1. npm install
+     (i) npm install
- 2. npm start
+    (ii) npm start
  ```
- for both client and server in different terminal

  Built using ReactJS for frontend and nodeJS for backend and socket io library for handling websockets